Sospeter-Wainaina/DataEngineering/README.md

 # DataEngineering
-My learnings of every day
+My learnings of every day on becoming a Data Engineer